 There are plenty of useful tools that you can use to build a sales funnel.
 Some of the most prominent tools are ClickFunnels, LeadPages, Kartra, GetResponse, Keap, etc.

 Interested in learning more about funnel builders?
 We have an entire article about the best small business website builders, including the best platforms to build sales funnels.

 It takes time to construct and optimize a sales funnel.
 A good funnel will help address the minor issues often overlooked.
-For example, something as trivial as font selection and color will make a big difference to sales.
+For example, something as trivial as font selection and color will make a big difference in sales.

-Take your time with funnel building, do your research or use a third-party funnel builder, and you will identify these issues, which, when combined, will almost certainly lead to more sales.
+Take your time with funnel building, do your research, or use a third-party funnel builder, and you will identify these issues, which, when combined, will almost certainly lead to more sales.